-Gradually, the mobiles take on elements that will move faster in the currents to allow their eyes to practice moving faster.
-And finally, the mobile will be composed of solid enough elements that it can withstand having your baby reach out and bat at an object.
-The mobiles do much to support the development of vision when your baby is small.
+Eventually, the materials Monti Kids delivers to infants for their activity gyms will be composed of solid enough elements that they can withstand having your baby reach out and bat at an object.
+The mobiles do so much to support the development of vision when your baby is small.

-How baby toys encourage the development of gross motor skills
+How Montessori infant toys encourage the development of gross motor skills

 Experiences with these learning toys will support the development of your baby’s gross motor movement in the first year of their life.